Dahie/everchords/README.md

 You need an Evernote-Account and get an API token to use this app.

-The app expects a Notebook by the name `Songbook` in your Account.
+The app let's you select a Notebook from your Account holding song notes.

 Generate your secrets like with any other Rails app.